MarcGueury/oci-genai-agent-ext-lab/2-apex/apex.md

 ## Task 1: Test with APEX

-1. Check the URL at the end of the terraform run
+1. Check the APEX URL and the User/Password at the end of the build log.

-1. Go to the url of the application (ex:https://abcdefghijklmnop.apigateway.eu-frankfurt-1.oci.customer-oci.com/ords/r/apex_app/apex_app/)
+1. Go to the url of the application (ex: https://abcdefghijklmnop.apigateway.eu-frankfurt-1.oci.customer-oci.com/ords/r/apex_app/apex_app/)

     Login as APEX\_APP / YOUR\_PASSWORD